Gouda cheese: History

-The cheese is named after the city of Gouda, South Holland because it was traded there.
-In the Middle Ages, Dutch cities could obtain certain feudal rights which gave them primacy or a total monopoly on certain goods.
-Within the County of Holland, Gouda acquired market rights on cheese, the sole right to have a market in which the county's farmers could sell their cheese.
+The cheese is named after the city of Gouda, South Holland.
 All the cheeses would be taken to the market square in Gouda to be sold.
 Teams consisting of the guild of cheese-porters, identified by distinct differently coloured straw hats, carried the farmers' cheeses, which typically weighed about 16 kg, in barrows.
 Buyers then sampled the cheeses and negotiated a price using a ritual bargaining system called handjeklap in which buyers and sellers clap each other's hands and shout out various prices.
 Once a price was agreed upon, the porters would carry the cheese to the weighing house and complete the sale.
 Modern Gouda had evolved by the Dutch Golden Age of the 17th century.

 Cheesemaking traditionally was a woman's task in Dutch culture, with farmers' wives passing their cheesemaking skills onto their daughters.
 Most Dutch Gouda is now produced industrially.
 However, some 300 Dutch farmers still produce boerenkaas ("farmer's cheese"), which is a protected form of Gouda made in the traditional manner, using unpasteurised milk.